 You can learn more about Aggregated Event Management here.

 Step 4: Consider Using UTM parameters for Added Insights Into What's Happening

 According to Facebook, “URL parameters can help you understand the effectiveness of your ads.
 For example, you can use URL parameters to identify where your ad traffic is coming from and which ads helped drive a conversion.
 Insights from URL parameters can show which link people clicked to get to your ad's destination, like to your website or Facebook Page.
 Keep in mind that although you can add URL parameters to your ads on Facebook, you'll need to use a website analytics tool to track the results.”

 You can learn more about UTM parameters here.

 Step 5: Check Out Third Party Tracking Tools

 According to their site, “HYROS is an advanced ad tracking tool that allows you to see the entire breakdown of all your traffic and how profitable it REALLY is.
 HYROS tracks your customer by 10 data points and combines them together for laser-accurate tracking.”

-I've been using HYROS with some of my done-for-you Facebook ad clients, and it can be a complete game-changer – ESPECIALLY if you do sales over the phone and have never been able to track your lead flow top to bottom.
+I've been using HYROS with several of my done-for-you Facebook ad clients, and it can be a complete game-changer – ESPECIALLY if you do sales over the phone and have never been able to track your lead flow top to bottom.

-I'm not affiliated with HYROS, but it's too good not to mention here, especially considering it is NOT impacted by the iOS updates and shouldn't be by any other nonsense that rolls out in the future.
+It is NOT impacted by the iOS updates and shouldn't be by any other nonsense that rolls out in the future.